mozilla-ai/lumigator/docs/source/index.rst

 Mistral.

-These models can either be loaded and run by Lumigator (if they are models stored in `Huggingface Hub <https://huggingface.co/models>`_), or the models can be reached through any OpenAIAPI compatible interface (for example, llamafile or OpenAI GPT models).
+These models can either be loaded and run by Lumigator (if they are models stored in `Huggingface Hub <https://huggingface.co/models>`_), or the models can be reached through any OpenAI compatible interface (for example, llamafile or OpenAI GPT models).
 Lumigator will soon support additional tasks such as translation  (See `#628 <https://github.com/mozilla-ai/lumigator/issues/628>`_).